-Further innovation is expected to drive development of insurance products/services for clean energy and clean technology business.
-Medium-term (5-10 years) Changes in weather patterns may lead to an increase in customer demand for insurance coverage.
-(3-10 years) Our insureds' business models may change due to the energy transition which may lead to an increase in demand for certain of our insurance services and products.
+Time Horizon Climate-related Opportunities Increased economic activity and research and development related to clean energy and clean technology is expected to generate additional revenue to Arch as a result of increased demand for certain of our insurance products.
+Short-term (1-5 years) Regulations are likely to drive increased demand for specific insurance products as governments and companies worldwide pledge to achieve net-zero greenhouse gas emissions.
+Increased insurance demand related to the construction and retrofitting of infrastructure to facilitate climate adaptation and climate resilience.
+Medium-term Further innovation is expected to drive development of insurance products/services for clean energy and clean technology business.
+(5-10 years) Changes in weather patterns may lead to an increase in customer demand for insurance coverage.
+Our insureds' business models may change due to the energy transition which may lead to an increase in demand for certain of our insurance services and products.
 Long-term Changing patterns of weather-related events is likely to further increase demand for certain of our insurance products.
 (10+ years) Greater demand for insurance products/services which support both the development of new technology and infrastructure, and the adaptation or decommissioning of heritage assets.

 Arch is currently active in the clean energy and technology (re)insurance business, offering products catering to clean energy production (i.e., solar, wind, hydro, nuclear power, biofuel and geothermal power, and biofuel production), and clean technology (i.e., battery storage, hydrogen and carbon capture projects).
 We expect decarbonisation efforts driven by market demand for, and research and development in, clean energy and technology will present Arch with an opportunity to generate more revenue in this line of business.
 An increase or expansion in legislation and regulation relating to climate change is also expected to increase demand for insurance products relating to such regulations.
-In addition, as insureds' business models change during their transition to net zero, we expect an increased demand for niche products, such as product and warranty coverage.